spiral/docs/http/routing.md

 }
 ```

-You also can use default argument of route defintition to give value for optional parameter:
+You can also use a default argument for the route definition to give an optional parameter a value:

 ```php
 $this->http->route('profile[-<id:\d+>]', 'Controllers\UserController::showProfile', ['id' => 0]);
 ```

-There is few scenarious when you might want to point your route to every controller action and include action name into route, we can do it using special parameter
+There are a few scenarios where you might want to point your route to every controller action and include the action name into your route.
+We can do it using special parameter
-`<action>` for that and including such action into our target:
+`<action>` and include this action into our target:

 ```php
 $this->http->route('accounts/<action>', 'Controllers\UserController::<action>');
 ```

-As in case with other paramerts your action might be stated as optional, in this case controller will execute it's default action (usually index):
+As is the case with other parameters, your action might be stated as optional.
+In this case, your controller will execute it's default action (usually index):

 ```php
 $this->http->route('accounts[/<action>]', 'Controllers\UserController::<action>');
 $this->http->route('users[/<action:edit|save|open>]', 'Controllers\UserController::<action>');
 ```

-Let's try to create route which is going to execute specific controller action and provide id parameter to such actions:
+Let's try to create a route which is going to execute a specific controller action and provide an id parameter to these actions:

 ```php
 $this->http->route('accounts[/<action>[/<id:\d+>]]', 'Controllers\UserController::<action>');
 ```

-You can also ask rounte to match full uri (including hostname) rather than path only (`basePath` value ingnored in this case):
+You can also ask route to match the full uri (including hostname) instead of just the path only (`basePath` value will be ingnored in this case):

 ```php
 $this->http->route(